behavure/behavure-docs/src/content/docs/measure_iq/key-concepts-and-terminology/data-pipeline/data-logging.md

 Strings like URLs or GEOIP information tend to be long and have high-cardinality (they’re uncommon or even unique).
 They take up a lot of space and may not be useful for queries.
 String columns in Interana are stored in a string server that stores each unique string once.
 For most string columns, this is an optimized storage approach, but for some string columns the cardinality is very high (meaning there is little duplication) and the storage cost becomes high.
 We recommend removing these columns before importing to Interana or splitting the column into more useful sub-columns that are lower cardinality.

-Contact [help@scuba.io](mailto:help@scuba.io) before sending new large string columns into the system.
+Contact [help@behavure.ai](mailto:help@behavure.ai) before sending new large string columns into the system.

 ## Columns containing a list of mixed data types